Skip to content

 Aggregator module

-Data from these kind of sources should go through the aggregator module.
+Data from these kinds of sources should go through the aggregator module.
 What it does is what we wanted in the first place.
-It keeps the data of the first event, counts how many we got up to this point and keeps the track of the time of the first and the last event.
-What’s more, it periodically takes all of its stored events and sends them to the database so that they will not be kept by it forever (actually the process of sending the aggregated events as one event to the database is a bit more complicated than just doing it once per several hours but we can safely skip the details).
+It keeps the data of the first event, counts how many we got up to this point and keeps track of the time of the first and the last event.
+What’s more, it periodically takes all of its stored events and sends them to the database so that they will not be kept by it forever (actually the process of sending the aggregated events as one event to the database is a bit more complicated than just doing it once per several hours, but we can safely skip the details).

 Sending data to the Aggregator

-To send the data to the aggregator the parser needs to add the hifreq tag at the beginning of the routing key of the message as well as add a special _group key to the payload (it would be possible do it in the collector but it is much better to do so in the parser because the collector should not really know if the source is a high frequency one or not).
+To send the data to the aggregator the parser needs to add the hifreq tag at the beginning of the routing key of the message as well as add a special _group key to the payload (it would be possible to do it in the collector, but it is much better to do so in the parser because the collector should not know if the source is a high frequency one or not).

 What is more, the event_type attribute of the parser class should be set to 'hifreq'.